vivmk/techaware/content/posts/tor_part2.md

 Tor Browser for Android is the only official mobile Browser supported by the Tor Project.
 [Install](https://play.google.com/sTore/apps/details?id=org.Torproject.TorBrowser) it from the Google Play Store and you are good to go!

 Also check out [Orbot](https://play.google.com/sTore/apps/details?id=org.Torproject.android), a free proxy app that empowers other apps to use the internet more securely.
 Orbot uses Tor to encrypt your Internet traffic and then hides it by bouncing through a series of computers around the world.
+All your trafic for the selected app will be routed through Tor cahin.

 #### iOS